ciaranmcnulty/releasr/README.md

 Example workflow
 ================

-Open terminal and type:
+Check the list of releases on that project:

     > releasr list myproject
     2 releases found for "myproject":
     -> 2013-06-01
     -> 2013-06-20

-Check the list of branches on that project to check the branch name format
+Review the list of changes since the last release was made and check there aren't any surprises:

     > releasr review myproject
     2 changes found:
     ciaranm -> [T-12324] Fixed a bug with the thing ciaranm -> [T-24244] Added a new feature

-Review the list of changes since the last branch was made and check there aren't any nasty surprises
+Make a new release tag for that project, then go off and check that out somewhere / svn switch your servers.

     > releasr prepare myproject 2013-06-28
     Successfully created branch 2013-06-28

-Make a new release tag for that project, then go off and check that out somewhere / svn switch your servers.

 Future potential additions
 ==========================